northeastern-web/kernl-ui-blade/README.md

 - `body` - Body text
 - `color` - (optional) Background color of the card.
 Defaults to 'light'
 - `size` - (optional) Text size.
 Defaults to 'default'
 - `:with-footer` - (optional) Shows/hides footer.
-Default is false'
+Default is false
 - `footer-text` - Footer text
-- `url` - Url to navigate on card click
+- `url` - URL to navigate on card click

 Any additional classes or attributes you put on the component will be passed through.

 > Note: $slot version has two named slots: 'main' and 'footer'.
 Use them to override the main and footer content respectively.

 ### Simple With Actions